Testing your app for accessibility (HTML)

 Use these steps to test your app using Narrator's touch mode:

 Note Narrator automatically enters touch mode on devices that support 4+ contacts.
 Narrator doesn't support multi-monitor scenarios or multi-touch digitizers on the primary screen.

 - Get familiar with the UI and explore the layout.

-- Navigate through the UI by using single finger flick gestures.
-Use left or right flicks to move between items, and up or down flicks to change the category of items being navigated.
+- Navigate through the UI by using single-finger swipe gestures.
+Use left or right swipes to move between items, and up or down swipes to change the category of items being navigated.
 Categories include all items, links, tables, headers, and so on.
-Navigating with single flick gestures is similar to navigating with Caps Lock + Arrow.
+Navigating with single-finger swipe gestures is similar to navigating with Caps Lock + Arrow.

 - Use tab gestures to navigate through focusable elements.
 A three-finger swipe to the right or left is the same as navigating with Tab and Shift + Tab.

 - Spatially investigate the UI with a single finger.
 Drag a single finger up and down, or left and right, to have Narrator read the items under your finger.
 You can use the mouse as an alternative because it uses the same hit-testing logic as dragging a single finger.

 - Read the entire window and all its contents with a three finger swipe up.
 This is equivalent to using Caps Lock + W.

 If there is important UI that you cannot reach, you may have an accessibility bug.